Brother, spare a room? Americans fight poverty sharing homes

-In 2011, 17.9 percent of those 18 or older were considered "additional adults," compared to 2007, when 16 percent of legal adults fell within the definition.
+In 2011, 17.9 percent of those 18 or older were considered "additional adults," compared to 2007, when 16 percent of legal adults fell within the defintion.

 An additional adult is someone who is not the head of a household, and is living with someone other than a spouse or domestic partner.
 The Census also does not count college students.